 As a Professional Pet Sitter in Forks, Washington since 1998 I learned a lot about pet food.
 Mostly how to read a label and what is in the food.
 I have be come a pet food connoisseur.
 I support independent local stores, I get the best service and knowledgeable staff.
 I avoid box stores and stores who sell live animals of any sort.
 This is my philosophy of life.
 Luckily in the world we live in everyone has different views.
 My view on pet food has developed over time and I’d like to share it with you, for the health of our cats!
 We are ALL what we eat.

-“What’s Really in Your Pet’s Food” should be mandatory reading for every pet guardian It is long, but really it is the only thing you ever need to read about the food you fed your fur family.
+- “What’s Really in Your Pet’s Food” — Mandatory reading for every pet guardian.
+It is long, but really it is the only thing you ever need to read about the food you fed your fur family.

-Canine Utopia is my local independent knowledgable pet store in Vancouver, WA.
+- Canine Utopia — My local independent knowledgable pet store in Vancouver, WA.

-- what the FAT is and how it is preserved
+- Find what the FAT is and how it is preserved.

 - How much are you supposed to feed for the ideal weight of your cat.
 If you need to feed a lot of food to keep your cat healthy, the food has no nutritional value, it’s garbage.

 - No corn, ever!
 Corn is cheap filler.
 Cats need flesh.
 They do not need grains.

 The front of the bag can make many different claims.
 It is where a company catches your interest to make the sale.

 The first five ingredients need to be real foods, something you recognize and might eat.
 Chicken, beef, fish, some sort of animal protein.
 If you see by-product, digest, meal or a grain or a vegetable put the bag down and back away.
 All of these are not the quality ingredients your cat should eat to have a long and healthy live.

 We buy Orijen for our cats.
 I choose different proteins every now and then so they get some diversity.

 I can pronounce all of the food until the last one.
 They are things people eat.